 2016 continued to eat my soul in a heavy way constantly reminding me of the tremendously wicked world we live in, and how much more wicked it can be for simply being who you are, or what you are.
 By late November, I wasn't numb to it, but I was mentally defeated.
 I was left with a cold heart, and bitter with the situation.
 In some ways, angry with the world.
 I wanted to help the situation more than I ever did.
 But, really, what can I do?
 This is America.
 This is the way it is.
 This is our world.
 This is the way it is.

-This was especially heightened when I was around white privilege, or those who had - of course, in my opinion - insensitive, illogical, insensitive, or mere ignorant social justice views or beliefs.
+This was especially heightened when I was around white privilege, or those who had - of course, in my opinion - insensitive, illogical, insensitive, or merely ignorant social justice views or beliefs.
 I still remember someone this year stating, "I just don't think black people have taken advantage of the opportunity given to them since slavery ended."
 Umm, yeah, thank you so much for the freedom, we'll do better.
-It was the type of cold-hearted mindset that led me to close my already small inner-circle of people.
+It was the type of cold-hearted mindset that led me to close my already small inner circle of people.

 Not only did I constantly digest and have to come to grips with the happenings in the world, but also had to explain and lead thoughtful discussions for my students, a generation possibly more infuriated and confused than I was.
 I still carry this statement from one of them, "how can people believe that?
 That's just wrong.
 So wrong!"
 It's simple, yet, so complex.
-2016 showed us that right and wrong isn't as clear as we thought, and it depends on perspective - or again, who you are.
+2016 showed us that right and wrong aren't as clear as we thought, and it depends on perspective - or again, who you are.

-And of course, there was my personal life that included the continued decline of my father's health in dealing with early dementia, as well as the shocker in having my estranged brother reach out to the family after fifteen years.
-If you're lost on that family storyline, you can read here.
+And of course, there was my personal life that included the continued decline of my father's health in dealing with early dementia, as well as the shocker of having my estranged brother reach out to the family after fifteen years.
+If you're lost on that family storyline, you can read it here.

-In 2016, through these "right and wrongs" and attempting to wrap my mind around them all after an incredibly tough year, I was left to wrap up the year accurately with a more precise capture of my feelings for 2016 with lyrics from one of my favorite songs:
+In 2016, through these "rights and wrongs" and attempting to wrap my mind around them all after an incredibly tough year, I was left to wrap up the year accurately with a more precise capture of my feelings for 2016 with lyrics from one of my favorite songs: